lvh/icecap/doc/intro.md

 They may all be attempted with any amount of concurrency and in any order, as the implementation sees fit.

-### Action maps
+### Step maps

-A action map contains a keyword `:target`, which maps to a *target*, which is the URL target of the action.
+A step map contains a keyword `:target`, which maps to a *target*, which is the URL target of the step.
 It additionally contains a number of optional arguments.

 ```
 {:target "https://example.test"}